orcfax/docs/docs/FACT token/tokenomics.md

 The 86,000,000 Launchpad $FACT have no cliff and/or vesting restrictions.
 They can be claimed in full as soon as the launchpad closes.

+Orcfax is committed to increasing the footprint of its community.
+The way we decided to distribute the Orcfax utility token is an important step towards achieving this goal.
+That’s why we decided not to sell any FACT tokens via VC, seed, or private sale rounds.
+We believe this has resulted in a more fair distribution of our token among our community.

 ## Token foundation
 50,000,000 (5%) $FACT have been allocated for use in developing and the